UBC-STAT/stat-406/syllabus.md

 4. select and construct appropriate ensembles to obtain improved predictions in different contexts;
 5. select sensible clustering methods and correctly interpret their output;
 6. correctly utilize and interpret principal components and other dimension reduction techniques;
-7. employ reasonable coding practices and understand basic R syntax and function.
+7. employ reasonable coding practices and understand basic `R` syntax and function;
+8. write reports and use proper version control; engage with standard software